rodg/nier-wiki-backup/skips/crane-skip.md

 # ????????? {.tabset}
 ## Crane Skip
 Regular Crane Skip.
-The idea is to use the crate to get on top of the ??platform?? to then get on top of the crane.
+The idea is to get on top of the ??platform?? to then get on top of the crane.

 In Prologue this will correspond to **Weapon Set 2**.
 **Edit** (
-Switch to **Weapon Set 1** and do the following combo to jump onto the raised bridge:
+Switch to **Weapon Set 2** and do the following combo to jump onto the raised bridge:

 **Lift &rarr; Switch WS &rarr; Light &rarr; Heavy &rarr; Jump &rarr; Light &rarr; Heavy &rarr; Plunge**